Hong Kong Airlines proudly promotes itself as a SKYTRAX 4-star airline, but I think two stars may be more accurate.

 Fleet & routes

 Their route network is focussed almost exclusively on intra-Asia flights, especially to Mainland China and Japan.
-However, they also fly to three North American cities, being Los Angeles, San Francisco (ending 4 October 2019) and Vancouver.
+However, they also fly to Los Angeles (ending 8 February 2020) and Vancouver (ending 10 February 2020.)

 The airline used to fly to the Gold Coast and Cairns, but those services were discontinued in October 2018.
 San Francisco was cut in October 2019.

 There are two versions of the larger Airbus A330, one of which features angled-flat seats in a 2-2-2 configuration, and the other (superior) version which has lie-flat seats in a 1-2-1 layout (this review).

-Finally, you could be on one of two versions of the Airbus A350 if you are flying to or from North America or select Asian cities.
+Finally, you could be on one of two versions of the Airbus A350 if you are flying to or from select Asian cities.
 The more likely version has the same seats as in this review, however, you could luck out with one of the newest aircraft, which offers a reverse herringbone seat like the one found on Virgin Australia, Cathay Pacific and American Airlines.

 The cabin & seats